-Template: The Template is having the keywords to be used for the test cases, it is mostly used for the data-driven test case.
-The high-level user-defined keywords are specified in the template and test cases are used to pass data to the keyword.
+Template: The Template has the keywords to be used for the test cases; it is mostly used for the data-driven test case.
+The high-level user-defined keywords are specified in the template, and test cases are used to pass data to the keyword.

 The Search keyword option can be used to search keywords

-And the next step is to create a new directory, I have already created a test case by the name first test case, now open the test case and enter the test case.
+ride.py to open the Ride editor, And the next step is to create a new directory, I have already created a test case by the name

-And pass the two integer values 4 and 4 in the next column
+And pass the two integer values 4 and 4 as a parameter in the next column.

 Run button and select the First Test Case, on the left side corner and then click on the

-You can see that the above test case, 1 passed and 0 failed, and the robot framework also provides the detailed log and the detailed report
+The output shows one passed and 0 failed, that means the test case has been passed succesfully, and the robot framework also provides the detailed log and the detailed report

 The complete log report is as shown below